mysy00/inventory-dialog/README.md

 ![sampctl](https://shields.southcla.ws/badge/sampctl-inventory--dialog-2f2f2f.svg?style=for-the-badge)

-A fork of an extension for ScavengeSurvive/inventory that uses SA:MP dialog menus for player interaction with their inventory items.
+A fork of an extension for ScavengeSurvive/inventory-dialog that uses SA:MP dialog menus for player interaction with their inventory items.
 If you want more control, it's recommended to use the upstream project.
 I keep this fork for my server where inventory items of the same type don't have any differences.
+It (probably) will be rewritten to use textdraws some day.

 Key changes:
 - Items of the same type are stacking.